-Acoustic analysis via instrumentation was initially introduced in the early 1990s as a quantitative means to measure acoustic deviations from normal voice production.2 Despite its widespread use for screening and progress monitoring, intrinsic limitations have prevented its effective application for automated detection and diagnosis of voice disorders.3 Acoustic analysis has traditionally relied on the characterization of limited numbers of acoustic parameters.4 The mechanism of human speech production is highly complex, however, and any given pathology affects multiple acoustic parameters simultaneously.
-Although a highly trained expert human brain can integrate and interpret these multiple deviations to identify the presence of voice disorders and inform differential diagnosis, a parameter-byparameter approach to acoustic analysis has not replicated this functionality.
+Acoustic analysis was initially introduced in the early 1990s as an objective, quantitative means to measure deviations from normal voice production.2 Despite its widespread use for screening and progress monitoring, intrinsic limitations have prevented its effective application for automated detection and diagnosis of voice disorders.3 Acoustic analysis has traditionally relied on the characterization of limited numbers of acoustic parameters.4 The mechanism of human speech production is highly complex, however, and any given pathology affects multiple acoustic parameters simultaneously.
+Although a highly trained expert human brain can integrate and interpret these multiple deviations, a parameter-by-parameter approach to acoustic analysis has not replicated this functionality.